Tutorial

 Select the instance type

-ant media instance template google cloud
+instance template

 On the same screen, navigate to the Boot Disk section and click on Change > Custom Images.
 Then, select the image you created in the previous step.